Becky (television personality): Career

-In January 2016, Becky's reputation as Japan's most popular female personality took a hit after Japanese tabloid Shukan Bunshun revealed that she had an affair with musician Enon Kawatani who at the time was married.
+In January 2016, Becky's reputation as Japan's most popular female personality took a hit after Japanese tabloid Shūkan Bunshun revealed that she had an affair with musician Enon Kawatani who at the time was married.
 Following the scandal, Kawatani announced that he officially divorced his wife.
 In order to appease the public backlash and as a condition for her comeback to show business in Japan, Becky tried to officially apologize to Kawatani's wife.
-However, having no direct channel to her, Becky contacted the Shukan Bunshuns editorial department instead.
+However, having no direct channel to her, Becky contacted the Shūkan Bunshuns editorial department instead.
 Shukan Bunshun published the full contents of Becky’s letter at the end of April 2016.
 The letter acknowledged her affair yet also implied that she had not seen Kawatani since the scandal broke and that she no longer had feelings for him.
 As a result of her apologies, Becky was to make her comeback with an appearance on TBS.
 In her first appearance back on TV, she appeared on Full Chorus - Music is Full Chorus on the cable channel BS Skyperfect TV.

+Personal life

 On 13 February 2019, Becky announced that she had married Yomiuri Giants coach Yasuyuki Kataoka.

+On 17 March 2020 the couple announced the birth of their first child, and their second child was born on 20 August 2021.